Top 5 Ingredients Of A Healthy Diet During Radiation Therapy

 Whole grains include brown rice, 100% whole grain breads and rolls, and Steel Cut Oatmeal.
 Quinoa is a whole grain that is high in protein, lacks gluten, and is easy to prepare.
 Try substituting Quinoa for white rice in meals to increase your protein intake.

-Foods to avoid or reduce include sodium (salt), added sugars, solid fats, and alcohol.
+Foods to avoid or reduce during radiation therapy include sodium (salt), added sugars, solid fats, and alcohol.
 Some salt is needed in all diets.
 Your doctor or dietician can recommend how much salt you should consume based on your medical history.

 4. Break The Rules